Olaf Scholz heads to first EU summit with fresh Russia tension in tow | DW | 16.12.2021

 Scholz's participation in the European Council meeting comes the day after his inaugural address to the Bundestag.

-He made his first visit as chancellor to Brussels last week, before heading to Warsaw amid ongoing tensions between key Russian ally Belarus and Poland.
+He made his first visit as chancellor to Brussels last week, before inaugural address to the Bundestag amid ongoing tensions between key Russian ally Belarus, and Poland.

 Berlin's own tense relations with Moscow reached a peak on Wednesday after a court sentenced a Russian national to life imprisonment for the murder of an ethnic Chechen in a park in the German capital in 2019.